M5oul/Yunocubian/README.md

 Yunocubian
 ==========

-Creation YunoHost image scripts for cubieboard 1 and 2
+Creation of YunoHost image for cubieboard 1 and 2 with scripts

 * http://cubian.org/